topspinj/medcodes/README.md

 ##### 2. Medical Subject Headings (MeSH) classification

 MeSH terms are typically used in the context of indexing and retrieval of literature.
-Unlike ATC's 5-level classification system, MeSH has two parallel classifications: chemical structure and functional properties ([2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4120719/)).
+Unlike ATC's 5-level classification system, MeSH has several parallel classifications: chemical structure, mechanism of action, and therapeutic use ([2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4120719/)).

 <img src="imgs/drug_classification_example.png"/>